Adityachad111/Adityachad111/README.md

 - 💞️ I’m looking to collaborate on Hackclub .
 - 📫 How to reach me : Everyone can reach me on adityachamola111@gmail.com .
 - 😄 Pronouns: Allegiant .
-- ⚡ Fun fact:I am shy but a comedy guy .
+- ⚡ Fun fact:I am so shy but a comedy guy .

 <!---
 Adityachad111/Adityachad111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.